STEM-Inv/STEM-Inv/README.md

 <div align="center">
     <img src='images/STEM_DDIM_inv.png'/>
 </div>
+The illustration of the proposed STEM inversion method.
+We estimate a more compact representation (bases $\bm{\mu}$) for the input video via the EM algorithm.
+The ST-E step and ST-M step are executed alternately for $R$ times until convergence.
+The Self-attention (SA) in our STEM inversion are denoted as STEM-SA, where the $\rm{Key}$ and $\rm{Value}$ embeddings are  derived by projections of the converged $\bm{\mu}$

 ## 🦴 Abstract

 ### TL;DR: A Spatial-Temporal Expectation-Maximization (STEM) inversion method for zero-shot video editing
+This paper presents a video inversion approach for zero-shot video editing, which aims to model the input video with low-rank representation during the inversion process.
+The existing video editing methods usually apply the typical 2D DDIM inversion or naive spatial-temporal DDIM inversion before editing, which leverages time-varying representation for each frame to derive noisy latent.
+Unlike most existing approaches, we propose a Spatial-Temporal Expectation-Maximization (STEM) inversion, which formulates the dense video feature under an expectation-maximization manner and iteratively estimates a more compact basis set to represent the whole video.
+Each frame applies the fixed and global representation for inversion, which is more friendly for temporal consistency during reconstruction and editing.
+Extensive qualitative and quantitative experiments demonstrate that our STEM inversion can achieve consistent improvement on two state-of-the-art video editing methods.

 ## 📋 Changelog